Autopilot (AIOps Module)

 • Auto-configuration Rule Mismatch

-Checks for devices whose Netreo monitoring configuration doesn't conform to the autoconfiguration rulesets.
-Runs the autoconfiguration rules against the respective devices.
+This model looks for managed devices whose Netreo monitoring configuration doesn't conform to the autoconfiguration rulesets.

 • Device Templates Status